silnrsi/font-akatab/documentation_tirra/source/productsite/about.md

 For more information on the visual characteristics of the font family, see [Design](design).

-For a complete list of characters included in Akatab, see [Character Set Support](charset).
+For a complete list of characters included in Tirra, see [Character Set Support](charset).

-For variant glyphs and features supported in Akatab, see [Font Features](features).

 ## Future plans